User sitting in front of a notebook and entering his username and password on a virtual login screen.

 An interesting method to remember a passphrase is to consider using context-based passphrases as a more innovative approach.
 This method involves using clues from the account you are trying to access to generate unique and memorable passphrases.
 By doing so, you can enhance both security and convenience without the need for additional tools or software.

-Here is an example to illustrate how convenient and secure a password can be generated and remembered for e.g., Amazon account:
+Here is an example to illustrate how convenient and secure a passphrase as a password can be generated and remembered for e.g., Amazon account:

 A passphrase is generated consisting of the number of words of the account name with a certain minimum length criterion (e.g., Amazon, 6 words).
 This technique can be combined with several other ones, e.g.